 Lease liabilities are initially measured at the present value of the lease payments.
 The lease payments are discounted using the interest rate implicit in a lease, if that rate can be readily determined.
-If that rate cannot be readily determined, the Company uses the lessee's incremental borrowing rate.
+If that rate cannot be readily determined, the Corporation and its subsidiary use the lessee's incremental borrowing rate.

 Subsequently, lease liabilities are measured at amortized cost using the effective interest method, with interest expense recognized over the lease terms.
-When there is a change in future lease payments resulting from a change in a lease term, an index or a rate used to determine those payments, the Company remeasures the lease liabilities with a corresponding adjustment to the right-of-use-assets.
+When there is a change in future lease payments resulting from a change in a lease term, an index or a rate used to determine those payments, the Corporation and its subsidiary remeasure the lease liabilities with a corresponding adjustment to the right-of-use-assets.

 However, if the carrying amount of the right-of-use assets is reduced to zero, any remaining amount of the remeasurement is recognized in profit or loss.
-Lease liabilities are presented on a separate line in the balance sheets.
+Lease liabilities are presented on a separate line in the consolidated balance sheets.